-The English Springer Spaniel is one of the original classic spaniel-type dog breeds.
-First bred in England many centuries ago, the Springer Spaniel was used as hunting companions when it came to hunting upland game birds.
+The English Springer Spaniel is one of the most classic spaniel-type dog breeds.
+First bred in England a couple centuries ago, the Springer Spaniel was primarily used as hunting companions when it came to hunting upland game birds.

-As such, these dogs earned their reputation as premier gun-dogs through their superior ability to find and track down birds.
+As a result, these dogs earned their reputation as premier gun-dogs through their superior ability to find and track down birds.
 From there, they would courageously jump into bushes to flush out birds for their hunters to shoot or trap.

-Don’t let their adorable looks fool you, English Springer Spaniels were relentless gun-dogs that always gave it their all.
+But don’t let their adorable looks fool you, Springer Spaniels were relentless gun-dogs that always gave it their all.
 Powered by their strong work-ethics, these spaniels were built to hunt all day and night.
 Few things can deter these dogs.

 But in the home, Springer Spaniels are fun-loving dogs with a playful side.
 They generally get along with all humans, but have the energy to be more than a lap dog.
-With high intelligence, a Springer Spaniel is both obedient and eager.
+And with high intelligence, a Springer Spaniel is both obedient and eager.

 2. English Cocker Spaniel

 Like the Springer Spaniel, the English Cocker Spaniel has similar roots.
-Not only were they also developed in England, but served a similar purpose.
-That is, tracking down and flushing out bird game for their hunters to capture.
+Not only were they first bred in England, but they also served a similar purpose.
+That is, tracking down and flushing out wild bird game for their hunters to capture.

 Aside from being an incredible gun-dog, Cocker Spaniels have an upbeat personality that few people can resist.
 The biggest personality difference between the Springer and Cocker is that the latter is can be being left alone with little anxiety.

 You’re going to get an active, yet durable dog with the Cocker Spaniel.
 They love to play and will happily go on runs, walks or the parks with their owners.
-And because of their responsive nature, obedience training should be a breeze.
+And because of their responsiveness, you should have no problems with obedience training.

 3. American Cocker Spaniel